B2B SaaS: AI Consolidation Planning Guide

 5 step-by-step B2B messaging procedures, build a hierarchy, craft a value proposition, run competitive positioning, and more.
 From The Starr Conspiracy.

-5 step-by-step B2B GTM procedures, ICP definition, competitive positioning, pricing, channel mix, and sales enablement.
-Prerequisites, ordered steps, outcomes.
+5-step B2B GTM framework: ICP definition, competitive positioning, pricing, channel mix, sales enablement.
+Prerequisites and outcomes included.

 The widely discussed SaaS market downturn isn't just doom and gloom, it's reshaping buyer behavior and creating openings for marketers who understand the new dy